Policies & Procedures

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted materials.
 Under certain conditions specified by the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
 If a user makes a request for or later uses a photocopy or reproductions for purposed in excess of "fair use," that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copyright order if, in its judgment, fulfillment of the order would involve violation of copyright law.

-Weeding, or the removal of obsolete materials for purposes of discarding, is considered an integral part of the total organized effort to study and develop the collection.
-Excess duplicate copies of seldom used titles and badly damaged copies are withdrawn from the collection.
+Weeding, or the removal of obsolete materials for purposes of discarding, is an integral part of the total organized effort to study and develop the collection.
+Excess duplicate copies, seldom-used titles and badly damaged copies are withdrawn from the collection.

-The Library will make available to students and faculty, books and other materials offering the widest possible variety of viewpoints, regardless of the popularity of these viewpoints or of the popularity or unpopularity of the authors or of the frankness of language or controversial manner an author may use in dealing with subjects of religion, politics, sex, or social, economic, scientific, or moral issues.
+The Library will make available to faculty and students materials which offer the widest possible variety of viewpoints, regardless of the popularity of these viewpoints or of the popularity or unpopularity of the authors; or of the frankness of language or controversial manner an author may use in dealing with subjects of religion, politics, sex, social, economic, scientific, or moral issues.